Critical Challenges and Guidelines in Evaluating Synthetic Tabular Data: A Systematic Review: Conclusion

 \section{Conclusion}

-The potential of synthetic data to revolutionise Health AI research is immense, offering opportunities to address data scarcity, enhance privacy, and enable more robust model development.
-However, realising this potential requires a concerted effort to address critical challenges.
-Ensuring the applicability and fitness of synthetic data through rigorous assessment is paramount for its responsible use.
-Additionally, transparent reporting of datasets and ensuring reproducibility of results remain a cornerstone requirement of scientific progress.
+The potential of synthetic data to transform health AI research is immense, offering promising solutions to data scarcity, improved privacy preservation, accelerated clinical trials, mitigation of representation biases, and more flexible model development.
+Realising this potential depends on rigorous and reliable evaluation frameworks that ensure synthetic data is fit for purpose, clinically meaningful, and scientifically robust.
+Alongside this, transparent reporting of synthetic datasets and reproducibility of experimental results remain essential requirements for trustworthy scientific progress.

-Most importantly, the evaluation of synthetic health data must be guided by expert knowledge.
-As discussed earlier, domain expertise is critical for understanding the nuances of healthcare data and ensuring that synthetic datasets are technically sound, clinically relevant, and meaningful.
+A key contribution of this review is the systematic consolidation of generation and evaluation methods into structured taxonomies for tabular data.
+We highlight an ongoing need for clearer definitions, improved standardisation, and more consistent reporting practices, particularly in safety-critical healthcare applications.
+Meaningful evaluation of synthetic health data also requires close engagement with domain expertise, underscoring the importance of interdisciplinary evaluation practices.

+At the same time, the development and deployment of synthetic health data are increasingly shaped by ethical and regulatory expectations.
+Frameworks such as the European Union’s Artificial Intelligence Act\cite{EU_AI_Act}, guidance from regulatory bodies such as the UK Medicines and Healthcare products Regulatory Agency (MHRA)\cite{MHRA}, and broader U.S. governance frameworks including HIPAA\cite{HIPAA} privacy requirements and the NIST AI Risk Management Framework\cite{NIST_AI_Framework}, emphasise requirements around transparency, accountability, robustness, and risk management in AI systems.
+In practice, these expectations imply that synthetic datasets should be accompanied by clear documentation of generation processes, validation protocols, and intended use cases to support regulatory compliance and responsible deployment.
+Beyond formal regulation, institutional governance mechanisms and research oversight processes will also play a critical role in ensuring appropriate use.

+Synthetic data presents opportunities for positive societal impact, including improving representativeness in healthcare datasets, mitigating health inequalities, enabling broader data access and democratisation, and reducing risks associated with sharing sensitive patient information.
+However, risks such as residual re-identification potential, the propagation of latent biases, and overestimation of data fidelity highlight the importance of careful evaluation and governance.
+Ensuring that evaluation frameworks reflect both technical performance and these broader ethical and societal dimensions will be critical for responsible adoption.

-By adopting these guidelines and committing to ongoing collaboration, the health AI community can ensure that synthetic data is leveraged effectively and ethically, ultimately driving innovation and improving patient outcomes.
+By adopting structured evaluation practices, advancing standardised reporting, and aligning evaluation approaches with emerging regulatory and governance expectations, the health AI community can ensure that synthetic data is developed and used in a manner that is both effective and responsible, ultimately supporting innovation and improving patient outcomes.